James T. Baldwin: Life and work

-At Prince Edward Island, Baldwin perfected his greenhouse design: successfully maintaining Banana trees.
+At Prince Edward Island, Baldwin perfected his greenhouse design: successfully maintaining banana trees.
 He used several water tanks filled with tilapia, as a source of natural fertilizer for his hydroponics system.
 His greenhouse included a volume of compost for the production of heat, which was recirculated by ceiling fans.
 All of these are now the staples for the components of modern greenhouse construction design.

 Baldwin referred to his own rural home as "a three-dimensional sketchpad".

 During the first Jerry Brown administration, Baldwin worked in the California Office of Appropriate Technology.
 After the 1970s, Baldwin continued to work as a designer in association with numerous organizations and projects.
 He organized for himself a mobile design studio and machine workshop (in a van pulling an Airstream trailer), to drive to various projects across America.

 With the ears of a wider audience in the 1980s, Baldwin developed an incisive critique of the American automobile industry, which he viewed as over-focused on superficial marketing concerns and farcically under-concerned with real innovation and improvement.
 He was also a constructive critic of the emerging industries manufacturing "soft technology" equipment, like wind turbines.
-In the late 1990s, he worked with the Rocky Mountain Institute of Snowmass, Colorado, in the research, design, and development of the ultralight, ultra-efficient "Hypercar" — a prototype by way of which independent designers hoped to show the way for the world's auto manufacturers.
+In the late 1990s, he worked with the Rocky Mountain Institute of Snowmass, Colorado, in the research, design, and development of the ultralight, ultra-efficient "Hypercar" – a prototype by way of which independent designers hoped to show the way for the world's auto manufacturers.
 With conceptual development having begun in 1991, one version of the Hypercar used a small generator to power an electric motor in each wheel.

 Given his long-term role as a "technology" editor, it is worth mentioning the scope of Baldwin's focus on technology.
-His interests remained broader than that represented in the shifting media and popular focus of the mid 1980s and later, which inclined to highlight the micro chip and electronic devices based on it.
+His interests remained broader than that represented in the shifting media and popular focus of the mid-1980s and later, which inclined to highlight the micro chip and electronic devices based on it.
 Baldwin continued to point out the value of (and need for evaluation of) technologies within a larger perimeter.
 Certainly shelter and transportation technologies always interested him.
-So did tools – and whether a device or tool or process was freshly innovative or age-old in concept, if it enabled a person to "do the job" with wood, metal, fiberglass panels, soil, trees, or whatever, it remained worthy of Baldwin's attention.
+So did tools – and whether a device or tool or process was freshly innovative or age-old in concept, if it enabled a person to "do the job" with wood, metal, fiberglass panels, soil, trees, etc., it remained worthy of Baldwin's attention.
 Whereas the personal computer often (though not necessarily) inclines its operator toward imagination, almost in the sense of entertainment, Baldwin remained equally interested in doing, in application.
 And while he never ceased to be interested in the products of the factory, Baldwin always wanted to empower individuals and small teams of people to accomplish something worthwhile.